ClementChauvet/py-hbic/README.md

 + "selection"
 + "merging"

-The best algorithm will depend on the data you have but the most robust and stable from our experiences seemed to be tree_selection
+The best algorithm will depend on the data you have but the most robust and stable from our experiences seemed to be distance-based selection
 If you know the number of biclusters to find, you can also specify it by passing it through the "n_clusters" parameter of hbic.
 The algorithm will then return at most this number of biclusters

 Here is an example with a reduction and a specified number of biclusters to look for:
 ```
-import heterogeneous_biclustering.hbic as hbic
+from hbic import Hbic
 import numpy as np

 data = np.random.uniform(0, 10, (100, 100))
-model = hbic.Hbic(reduction = "tree_selection", n_clusters = 4)
+model = Hbic(reduction = "pareto", n_clusters = 4)
 biclusters = model.fit_predict(data)
 print(biclusters)
 ```